Major completed trails include:

 Golf Course at points.

-The Lake Hefner Trail was the first to be completed.
-This 9.8 mile trail circles scenic Lake Hefner, and is a popular exercise spot for walkers, runners, bikers and rollerbladers.
+The Bert Cooper Trails (formerly Lake Hefner Trails) were the first to be completed.
+The main 9.8 mile trail circles scenic Lake Hefner, and is a popular exercise spot for walkers, runners, bikers and rollerbladers.
 It passes by Stars & Stripes Park and the Lake Hefner Golf Course.

 The Lightning Creek Trail runs north-south between the Oklahoma River and I-240.
 It is 5.7 miles long and consists mostly of an on-street bike route.